denten-books/plain-text/1-chapter.md

 the parsing of content and representation risks missing the machinations of naked circuit control.
 It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
-For now I ask only, Who controls the device?
+For now I ask only, Who controls the machine?
 But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?